Login

 3.What types of property are subject to this tax?

-7.How much does capital gains tax on property vary among the cantons?
+7.How much does property gains tax vary among the cantons?

 9.What other taxes and fees do I have to pay when selling my home?